Your nail polish is peeling off? 10 reasons why

 #2 The gel polish does not stick because you used the wrong lamp

-We strongly recommend curing the gel nail polish with a UV or LED lamp from Pink Gellac!
+We strongly recommend curing the gel nail polish with one of our Pink Gellac LED lamps!
 Curious about which lamp suits you best?
 Check out our entire product range!

 #3 Incorrect position in the lamp

 This is a common mistake!
 Many users put their fingers into the lamp, while no light shines on that spot.
-Keep your fingers flat and centered under the lamp.
+Keep your fingers flat and centred under the lamp.

 #4 Not preparing nails well enough